therealtimex/vad/packages/react/README.md

-# Voice Activity Detector for the React Apps
+# Voice Activity Detector for React

+React hook wrapper around @realtimex/vad-web.

-See the [project home](https://github.com/ricky0123/vad) for more details.
+See the [project home](https://github.com/therealtimex/vad) and examples/ for usage.